 on death (or if a body corporate on liquidation or deregistration, or if a partnership on dissolution of the partnership), or

-by resolution of the Executive Committee where—
+by resolution of the Board where—

 The Member has failed to pay a subscription, levy or other amount due to the Society within 90 Working Days of the due date for payment.

-In the opinion of the Executive Committee the Member has brought the Society into disrepute.
+In the opinion of the Board the Member has brought the Society into disrepute.

 with effect from (as applicable)—

-the date of receipt of the Member’s notice of resignation by the Executive Committee (or any subsequent date stated in the notice of resignation), or
+the date of receipt of the Member’s notice of resignation by the Board (or any subsequent date stated in the notice of resignation), or

 the date of termination of the Member’s membership under this Constitution, or